This thick and creamy old fashioned rice pudding is the same recipe that your grandma used to make with warm cinnamon and plump raisins.

 We eat rice on a regular basis in our house.
-Whether it’s brown rice to serve with Szechuan Green Beans and Ground Turkey or traditional long-grain white to fill Meat Stuffed Grape Leaves, we always have a variety of rice on hand in our pantry.
-Recently, my friends at RiceSelect sent me a package of their aromatic Jasmati rice to sample and challenged me to create a recipe.
-From the minute I cracked open the lid, my nose was filled with the sweet and nutty scent of this exotic Thai jasmine rice.
+For example, I love to serve brown rice with Szechuan Green Beans and Ground Turkey.
+Or, I use traditional long-grain white to fill Meat Stuffed Grape Leaves.
+No matter the season, we always have a variety of rice on hand in our pantry.

 Frequently asked questions: